mozilla/ichnaea/docs/api/submit_api.rst

 ======

 Purpose
     Submit data about nearby cell and WiFi networks.
+This is an alternative to the :ref:`api_geosubmit` API.

 Submit requests are submitted using a POST request to the following URL::